HopkinsIDD/flepiMoP/documentation/gitbook/development/python-guidelines-for-developers.md

 * numba to just-in-time compile the core model
 * sympy to parse the model equations
 * pyarrow as parquet is our main data storage format
-* [xarray](https://docs.xarray.dev/en/stable/), which provides labels in the form of dimensions, coordinates and attributes on top of raw NumPy multidimensional arrays, for performance and convenience.&#x20;
+* [xarray](https://docs.xarray.dev/en/stable/), which provides labels in the form of dimensions, coordinates and attributes on top of raw NumPy multidimensional arrays, for performance and convenience ;
 * emcee for inference, as an option
 * graphviz to export transition graph between compartments
 * pandas, numpy, scipy, seaborn, matplotlib and tqdm like many Python projects